 - Trading Commission.
 The price for those not trading a lot is $9.99.
 While this is not a deal-breaker, you can get a lower commission by going with a competitor to E*Trade.
 But with the other things you get, like research, commission free ETFs, the higher commission isn’t a huge deal.

 - Low Interest Bank Account.
 If you open an E*Trade checking account, you won’t be getting much in the way of interest.
 Currently, you earn 0.01% on balance up to $5,000.
 Plus, if you don’t have at least $5,000 in the account, then the service charge is $15!
 Luckily, you don’t need the bank account to have an investment account.
-Personally, I would pass on the bank account and look into Capital One 360.
+Personally, I would pass on the bank account and look into CIT Bank.
 No fees and a higher interest rate.
+Use this link to open a CIT Bank online savings account

 Who Is E*Trade For?